Are you confused about Making Tax Digital? Don’t worry. We’ve got you covered with our full guide to MTD for sole traders and landlords.

 Find out more in our Guide to Making Tax Digital for VAT.

 What is Making Tax Digital for Income Tax?

 The next round of MTD that’s set to come into force is Making Tax Digital for Income Tax Self Assessment, or MTD for ITSA.
 It’s due to be rolled out in 2026, so you still have a bit of time to prepare.

 Using accounting software

 Like with MTD for VAT, under MTD for ITSA you’ll be required to keep all of your financial records digitally, using MTD-compatible software.
 This means that you’ll need to keep records of all of the amounts you receive from clients and the expenses you pay out for your business.
 Some software solutions will let you connect to your bank accounts so that transactions can be imported and sorted in one place.

-If you’re looking for an easy-to-use app to simplify your freelance admin, you might want to give Coconut a try.
-It’s a simple tax app built to help busy freelancers stop wasting time on bookkeeping and focus on what’s important instead.
+If you’re looking for an easy-to-use app to simplify your self-employed admin, you might want to give Coconut a try.
+It’s a simple tax app built to help busy sole traders and property owners stop wasting time on bookkeeping and focus on what’s important instead.

 Using Coconut, you can connect your bank accounts so that transactions are automatically imported, and scan and save expense receipts on the go, so you never miss out on claiming a business expense.
 If you work with an accountant, you can invite them to see your account activity in just a few taps, which will make both of your lives easier.

-We’re also working hard to be compatible with MTD for ITSA by the time it comes into effect in April 2024.
+Coconut’s MTD ITSA software is HMRC-recognised for digital record-keeping & quarterly submissions requirements, so you'll be well ahead of the game by the time Making Tax Digital comes into effect in 2024.
 Want to get a head start?
 Sign up for a no-strings-attached, 30-day free trial.